US TikTok ban: When could the Chinese-owned social media app be banned?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Massive social media app TikTok could be banned in the US unless its Chinese parent company sells it in within the week.
+Massive social media app TikTok could be banned in the US unless its Chinese parent company sells it by Sunday.
 At the time of writing, the app remains active in the United States.

 The proposed ban was enacted by Congress with bipartisan supportin April.
 Now, that law is being disputed in front of the Supreme Court.
 The ban gave Chinese-owned ByteDance until 19 January to sell TikTok.
 If it fails to do so, a nationwide ban is set to come into force – despite having 170 million US users.